DarkMeArk/puzzle64/README.md

-# Bitcoin Puzzle 64 Random change to puzzle 160
+# Bitcoin Puzzle 64 Random change to Puzzle 160

 Private keys are generated randomly in keyspace 8000000000000000000000000000000000000000:ffffffffffffffffffffffffffffffffffffffff the private keys are converted into their respective public keys to address and checks their balance in real-time.